JochenFM/Milestone_2/README.md

 - I added rel="noopener" to all eight links to meet requirements of cross-origin destination audit.

+"Charset declaration is missing or occurs too late in the HTML"

+- I moved the _meta charset="UTF-8"_ element right after the _head_ element.

+2. Performance Report said that:

 "Image elements do not have explicit width and height Set an explicit width and height on image elements to reduce layout shifts and improve CLS."

 - I addressed this issue by manually reiszing all images using free and open-access [Picresize](https://picresize.com/) software as I have a responsive grid which would not allow specific image dimensions.
-But the issue was thus solved only aesthetically as images now are all same height and width.
+But the issue persisted and I lost points here as even although images now are all same height and width, this was not achieved via setting an explicit height and width on image elements in CSS.

 2. SEO Report flagged out that:

-"Does not have a <meta name="viewport"> tag with width or initial-scale"
+"Does not have a _meta name="viewport"_ tag with width or initial-scale"

-- I added that in the <head> elements.
+- I added that in the _head_ elements.

 "Document does not have a meta description"

-- I added <meta name="Description" content=""> providing a summary of the page content.
+- I added _meta name="Description" content=""_ providing a summary of the page content.

 "Links do not have descriptive text"

 - I changed clickable link text from 'here' to more descriptive language for both users and search engines to more easily understand content and how it relates to other pages.

-SEO is now at 100.

 3. Accesibility Report stated: